hazaarlabs/hazaar-mvc/docs/src/docs/start/manual-setup.md

 ## What's Next?

 Now that you have a basic application, you can start developing your application.
-See the [Your First Applications](/example/your-first-app) example for more information on how to get started with Hazaar MVC.
+See the [Your First Applications](/example/your-first-app) example for more information on how to get started with Hazaar.